YangLab/CIRCexplorer2/docs/modules/annotate.md

 -r REF --ref=REF               Gene annotation.
 -g GENOME --genome=GENOME      Genome FASTA file.
 --no-fix                       No-fix mode (useful for species with poor gene annotations).
+--low-confidence               Extract low confidence circRNAs.
 ```

 ## Notes about options

 1. It would randomly report one circular RNA isoform for each back-splicing junction based on existed gene annotations.
 2. If you set `--no-fix` options, [realignment step of fusion junction reads](http://www.sciencedirect.com/science/article/pii/S0092867414011118) will be skipped.
 It is useful for species with poor gene annotations, but the accuracy of circular RNA prediction would decrease.
+3. `CIRCexplorer2 annotate` extracts fusion junction reads exactly matching the boundaries of exons of the same isoform by default.
+If you set the `--low-confidence`, it will also extract fusion junction reads matching the boundaries of exons of the different isofoms of the same gene, and output them in `low_circ_fusion.txt`.

 ## Output